mr-jameson/design_a_bridge_beam/README.md

 2. Enter load type
 3. Select beam size

 Each time the user is prompted for an input, a conditional statement and loop is setup to ensure the user enters an acceptable value.
+This prevents the program from returning an error.

 If the combination of inputs results in the beam being inadequate, the user is prompted to adjust the inputs until an adequate solution is reached.
+Once the user has the smallest beam possible for the given span and load, the user can exit the program by selecting 'no' when prompted to reduce beam size.